ysnacrk/internProjects/WeatherApp/README.md

 # Weather App

--The purpose of this project is to fetch data from the any api with retrofit library -I used as api [Open Weather Api](https://openweathermap.org/api) and i made a basic weather app
+- The purpose of this project is to fetch data from the any api with retrofit library
+- I used as api [Open Weather Api](https://openweathermap.org/api) and i made a basic weather app

 ## Main screen